tindrum/cs351_03-04/bonus_one/README.md

 e.g., to sort one thousand integers and four threads, use `./quicksort 1000 4`

+Additionally, a `Makefile` is included.
+`make clean` will clean up object and executable files and
+`make` will create the executable file `quicksort`.

 #### Whether you implemented the extra credit.
 This is our implementation for BONUS 1